šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 D. Chemistry and Materials Science

-SET reframes electrochemical processes as resonance events.
+SET reframes electrochemical and materials processes as resonance events shaped by spin, fields, and temperature‑driven gradients.

 E. Cosmology